psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

 PHP has a handy function to help you generate these HMAC hashes too - [hash_hmac](http://php.net/hash_hmac).
-It takes in three parameters: the hash algorithm to use (like `sha256`), the contents of the request and the "private" key to use to generate the hash.
+It takes in three parameters: the hash algorithm to use (like `sha256`), the contents of the request and the "private" hash to use to generate the hash.
 Signing requests like this can use just about any hash type you choose, it just needs to be the same on both sides.
 This makes this method language-independent as well - just because our examples are written in PHP, it doesn't mean you have to use it to make the request.